mosull20/crushed-grapes-ms4/README.md

 * Across the site:
     + Navigation bar with logo (linked back to home page), links to home page, wines (subdivided into categories or all wines), FAQ's/Delivery info page, Blog posts page.
     + Search bar at top of nav bar
-    + Account link to create and account, login or if logged in - links to my profile page, and logout.
+    + Account link to create an account, login or, if logged in - links to my profile page, and logout.
 As an admin, additional options are shown here to manage products and manage blog
     + Shopping cart link
     + Footer containing links to social media sites and link to Delivery Info/FAq's page